-The cost of your life insurance policy—also known as your life insurance premium—is determined by a variety of factors, but one of the most influential is your underwriting classification.
+The cost of your life insurance policy (aka the premium amount you pay each month) is determined by a variety of factors, but one of the most influential is your underwriting classification.

 Also referred to as your health class, underwriting classifications are the categories life insurance companies use to determine your health and level of risk.
-For traditional life insurance coverage, carriers will review your medical exam and application to determine which class you fall into.
-The following definitions can help you better understand the difference between the classes and how they can impact your life insurance policy rate.
+For traditional life insurance coverage, carriers will review your insurance application and medical exam to determine which class you fall into.

 The Seven Life Insurance Health Classifications